fbcom/pagewatch/README.md

 The script loops over a list of urls and sends out an email to a list of predefined subscribers when it detects that the contents found under the specific url has changed.

-Note: Whitesspaces, JavaScript and Comments are stripped from the contents before a comparison is made.
+Note: whitesspaces, JavaScript and comments are stripped from the contents before a comparison is made.

 Email messages and a list of subscribers can be configured independently for each url.